astridx/meinblog/content/posts/joomla/44joomla-template-wa.en.md

 In this section, we are not adding a new function.
 We are merely rebuilding.
 We change the way we integrate the JavaScript and CSS files.
 From now on, a Joomla-specific function will be used for this, which offers many advantages.

-> In connection with the use of the database in the frontend, I had already written in the explanations about the component that you can also integrate web assets via the file 'joomla.asset.json'.
-Here I show you how to use the Web Asset Manager without `joomla.asset.json`.
+> In the chapter explaining how to use the database in the frontend, I had already written that you can integrate web assets via the `joomla.asset.json` file.
+Here I show how to use the Web Asset Manager without `joomla.asset.json`.

 ### New files